A wide variety of vegetables, including bell peppers and broccoli, can add important nutrients to a low carb diet.

-A one-cup (150-gram) serving of chopped avocados has 13 grams of carbs, 10 of which are fiber (24).
+A one-cup (150-g) serving of chopped avocados has 13 g of carbs, 10 of which are fiber (

-They’re also a good source of vitamin C, folate and potassium.
+They’re also a good source of vitamin C, folate, and potassium.

-Cauliflower is one of the most versatile and popular low-carb vegetables.
+Cauliflower is one of the most versatile and popular low carb vegetables.

 Green beans are sometimes referred to as snap beans or string beans.

-In addition, they contain carotenoids, which are associated with improved brain function during aging (33).
+In addition, they contain carotenoids, which are associated with improved brain function during aging (